davidclarke-au/markdown-cv/index.md

 Native: English

-Basic: Finnish, French, German
+Basic: None, yet, hopefully Italian soon :)

 ## Personal

-Birth date: 9 March 1980
+Birth date: I'm likely applying for a Security role, so adding this should fail me instantly.
+Plus you don't need this information at this stage of the recruitment process anyway.

-Citizenship: USA
+Citizenship: Australian Citizen

-Residence: Finland (Permanent resident)

-Family: Married, two children
+Family: Married, Dad to one

 <br/>Last updated: January 2021<br/><br/>